ShehryarGondal1/Cement_Strength_Prediction/README.md

 ## EDA & Business Implication

 EDA stands for exploratory data analysis where we explore our data and grab insights from it.
 EDA helps us in getting knowledge in form of various plots and diagrams where we can easily understand the data and its features.

+- __Data Export from Db:__
+The data in a stored database is exported as a CSV file to be used for model training.

 - __Data exploration__